ibm-ecosystem-engineering/SuperKnowa/Enterprise LLM Use Cases/5. Text to SQL/readme.md

 ### Python Scripts

+#### `textToSqlStreamlit.py`
+A streamlit based demo app that takes user input in natural language, converts it into a SQL query and also exectutes the query against the database to get the results from the database.

 #### `db_connectors.py`

 This script contains functions related to connecting to various databases.
 It includes connectors for different types of databases such as SQLite, MySQL, PostgreSQL, etc.